home-assistant/developers.home-assistant/docs/core/entity/lawn-mower.md

 Supported features are defined by using values in the `LawnMowerEntityFeature` enum and are combined using the bitwise or (`|`) operator.
-Note that all lawn mower entity platforms derived from `homeassistant.components.lawn_mower.LawnMowerEntity` must set the `LawnMowerEntityFeature.STATE` flag.

 | Value          | Description                                          |
 | -------------- | ---------------------------------------------------- |